Notice regarding the quality of machine translation

 - The date and place of execution of the service.

-To go further : decree of October 3, 1983 relating to the advertising of prices for all services.
+For further information: decree of October 3, 1983 relating to the advertising of prices for all services.

 Pay the residence tax